 allCode.jl.
-They've been tested under Julia 1.11.3.allCode.jl.
-They've been tested under Julia 1.11.3.Reductions are a computational technique for operations taking a collection as input and returning a single element as output.
-Such operations arise naturally in a wide range of contexts, such as when computing summary statistics (e.g., averages, variances, or maxima of collections).
+They've been tested under Julia 1.11.8.allCode.jl.
+They've been tested under Julia 1.11.8.Reductions are a computational technique for operations that take a collection as their input and return a single element as their output.
+Such operations arise naturally in a wide range of contexts, with summary statistics as a typical example (e.g., averages, variances, or maxima of collections).

-The underlying technique involves iteratively applying an operation to pairs of elements, accumulating the results at each step until the final output is obtained.
+The technique involves iteratively applying an operation to pairs of elements, accumulating the results at each step until the final output is obtained.
 A classic example of reduction is the summation of all numeric elements in a vector.
-It arrives at the final result by applying the addition operator + to pairs of elements, iteratively updating the accumulated sum.
-This case is illustrated below.
+This arrives at the final result by applying the addition operator + to pairs of elements, iteratively updating the accumulated sum.
+The technique applied to this case is illustrated below.

 x = rand(100)